Escaping a Polygon: Pseudopolynomial-Time Approximation Scheme

 \subsection{Algorithm}

-\both{ \begin{theorem}[pseudopolynomial-time approximation scheme] Given a polygon with integer vertex coordinates $\in [0,N]$, defining the escaper domain $D_\escaper$ as its interior and boundary, the exit set $X$ as its boundary, and the pursuer domain $D_\pursuer$ as its boundary and optionally its exterior, there is an $(N/\epsilon)^{O(1)}$-time approximation algorithm for $\epsilon$-approximating the critical speed ratio $r^*$ in~$G$: the algorithm computes a speed ratio $r$ such that $(1-\epsilon) r \leq r^* \leq (1+\epsilon) r$. \end{theorem} }
+\begin{theorem}[pseudopolynomial-time approximation scheme] Given a polygon with integer vertex coordinates $\in [0,N]$, defining the escaper domain $D_\escaper$ as its interior and boundary, the exit set $X$ as its boundary, and the pursuer domain $D_\pursuer$ as its boundary and optionally its exterior, there is an $(N/\epsilon)^{O(1)}$-time approximation algorithm for $\epsilon$-approximating the critical speed ratio $r^*$ in~$G$: the algorithm computes a speed ratio $r$ such that $(1-\epsilon) r \leq r^* \leq (1+\epsilon) r$. \end{theorem}

-\later{ \begin{proof} At the top level, our algorithm uses a binary search to evaluate~$r^*$.
-To this end, first we give easily computable bounds on the range of~$r^*$.
-As a lower bound, $r^* \geq 1$; otherwise, the escaper can win along a single edge, as in the halfplane analysis (Theorem~\ref{HalfplaneTheorem}).
+\begin{proof} At the top level, our algorithm uses a binary search to evaluate~$r^*$.
+To this end, first we give easily computable bounds on the range of~$r^*$. \xxx{The following bounds are all exploiting the polygon case.
+We should be able to do it for bounded regions...} As a lower bound, $r^* \geq 1$; otherwise, the escaper can win along a single edge, as in the halfplane analysis (Theorem~\ref{HalfplaneTheorem}).
 As an upper bound, $r^* \leq 10.89898 \max_{p,q \in \Exit} \frac{d_\pursuer(p,q)}{d_\escaper(p,q)}$ by Theorem~\ref{ConstantApproximationTheorem}.
 Instead of computing this quantity directly, we can easily compute an upper bound as described in Point~\ref{easy upper bound for r^*} after Lemma~\ref{MarginOfVictoryLemma}.
 As both quantities are pseudopolynomial, we get an interval containing $r^*$ of pseudopolynomial length.
 The overhead for binary search will be a factor logarithmic in this interval length, which is even polynomial.

 It thus remains to give an approximate binary decider for binary search: given a speed ratio $r$ (from binary search), decide in pseudopolynomial time whether $r^* < (1-\epsilon) r$ or $r^* > (1+\epsilon) r$, with the freedom to return either answer if $(1-\epsilon) r \leq r^* \leq (1+\epsilon) r$.